microsoft/dstoolkit-azoda/docs/walkthrough.md

 ## Introduction

-This walkthrough aims to setup your own object detection project as quickly and easily as possible.
+This walkthrough aims to set up your own object detection project as quickly and easily as possible.
 We will cover model training, deployment, testing and labelling integration.
 We will use a code generated dataset, but you can use the pattern to use your own dataset later.

 ## Setup